 - Obsessing over money instead of trusting God to meet your basic needs – Matthew 6:25-33

-Money, wealth, and possessions seem to be driving forces in our culture today.
+Money, wealth, and possessions are driving forces in our today’s culture.
 The rich are always trying to get richer, and the poor are simply trying to survive.
 The Bible is clear, however, that money will never satisfy.
 (Ecclesiastes 5:10, Hebrews 13:5-6)

-It’s difficult not to focus on finances in today’s culture.
-Our current economic situation makes it easy to lose sight of what we’re really working towards.
-This world will one day pass away, and wealth and possessions will mean absolutely nothing.
+God is making all things new, and earthly wealth will one day mean absolutely nothing.
 Jesus is the only thing that will remain.
-I believe that God desires for us to work and to take care of our families while we are here on this earth, but He never meant for it to consume us.
+Yes, God desires for us to work and to take care of our families while we are here on this earth, but He never meant for it to consume us.

 We aren’t on this planet to simply work and make a living; we are here to serve our God and to produce fruit for the Kingdom.